-II Rule stands, EPA would allow permits to issue that would do less than require controls to reduce the discharge of pollutants to the maximum extent practicable.
+at 68753 (explaining that the minimum control measures will protect water quality if they are "properly implemented").
 We therefore must reject this aspect of the Phase II Rule as contrary to the clear intent of Congress.
 Cf. Natural Res.
 Def.
 Council, 966 F.2d at 1305 (rejecting as arbitrary and capricious a permitting system that allowed regulated industrial stormwater dischargers to "self-report" whether they needed permit coverage).

-[13] Involving regulated parties in the development of individualized stormwater pollution control programs is a laudable step consistent with the directive to consult with state and local authorities in the development of the § 402(p)(6) comprehensive program.
+[10] Involving regulated parties in the development of individualized stormwater pollution control programs is a laudable step consistent with the directive to consult with state and local authorities in the development of the § 402(p)(6) comprehensive program.
 But EPA is still required to ensure that the individual programs adopted are consistent with the law.
 Our holding should not prevent the Phase II general permitting program from proceeding mostly as planned.
-Our holding does not preclude regulated parties from designing aspects of their own storm water management programs, as contemplated under the Phase II Rule.
-However, storm water management programs that are designed by regulated parties must, in every instance, be subject to meaningful review by an appropriate regulating entity to ensure that each such program reduces the discharge of pollutants to the maximum extent practicable.
+Our holding does not preclude regulated parties from designing aspects of their own stormwater management programs, as contemplated under the Phase II Rule.
+However, stormwater management programs that are designed by regulated parties must, in every instance, be subject to meaningful review by an appropriate regulating entity to ensure that each such program reduces the discharge of pollutants to the maximum extent practicable.
 We therefore remand this aspect of the Rule.